 In re Timber M., 231 W. Va.
 44, 55, 743 S.E.2d 352, 363 (2013) (quoting In re: Charity H., 215 W. Va.
 208, 217, 599 S.E.2d 631, 640 (2004)).
-Because petitioner failed to acknowledge the continuing conditions of abuse and neglect present in the home, it was not error for the circuit court to deny him an improvement period, since it would have been futile.
+Because petitioner failed to acknowledge the continuing conditions of abuse and neglect present in the home, it was not error for the circuit court to deny her an improvement period, since it would have been futile.
 Accordingly, petitioner cannot establish an abuse of discretion in the denial and is entitled to no relief.
 See In re M.M., 236 W. Va.
 108, 115, 778 S.E.2d 338, 345 (2015) ("West Virginia law allows the circuit court discretion in deciding whether to grant a parent an improvement period."); syl. pt.
 6, in part, In re Katie S., 198 W. Va.
-79, 479 S.E.2d 589 (1996) ("It is within the court's discretion to grant an improvement period within the applicable statutory requirements....").
+79, 479 S.E.2d 589 (1996) ("It is within the court's discretion to grant an improvement period within the applicable statutory requirements").

-Further, petitioner's assertion that he substantially remedied the circumstances that led to the prior involuntary termination of his parental rights, as evidenced by his testimony and the testimony of another witness that petitioner "reduced his consumption of alcohol," is similarly unpersuasive.
-Simply put, petitioner fails to provide any analysis or context with regard to this assertion that would explain how his continued consumption of alcohol, albeit at a reduced amount, in any way corrected the conditions of abuse and neglect upon which he was adjudicated, including his failure to obtain appropriate medical treatment; providing alcohol to minors, including his own child; and sexually inappropriate behavior with minors, including his own child.
+Further, as addressed above, petitioner's assertion that she substantially remedied the circumstances that led to the prior involuntary termination of her parental rights lacks a basis in the record.
+Simply put, petitioner fails to provide any analysis or context with regard to this assertion that would explain how her maintenance of a home with utilities and a vehicle, coupled with the father's income, in any way corrected the conditions of abuse and neglect upon which she was previously adjudicated, including her failure to obtain appropriate medical treatment; providing alcohol to minors, including her step-daughter; and sexually inappropriate behavior with minors, including her step-daughter.